Dimension: Academic & Social Integration

 DE/Publikationen/Broschueren/broschuere-hochschule-orte-integration.pdf?__blob

-=publicationFile, last checked 20.01.2016.
+=publicationFile, last checked on 20.01.2016.

-Heublein, U.; Hutzsch, C.; Schreibner, J.; Sommer, D.; Besuch, G. (2010): Causes of dropout in bachelor and in conventional degree programs.
-Results of a nationwide survey of de-registered students of the academic year 2007/08.
+Heublein, U.; Hutzsch, C.; Schreibner, J.; Sommer, D.; Besuch, G. (2010): Causes of dropout in Bachelor's degree programs and in conventional degree programs.
+Results of a nationwide survey of students who exmatriculated in the academic year 2007/08.
 2nd ed.
-Hannover: HIS Hochschul-Informations-System GmbH.
-Available online at www.dzhw.eu/pdf/pub_fh/fh-201002.pdf, last checked 26.04.2016.
+Hanover: HIS Hochschul-Informations-System GmbH.
+Available online at www.dzhw.eu/pdf/pub_fh/fh-201002.pdf, last checked on 26.04.2016.

 McCubbin, I. (2003): An Examination of Criticisms made of Tinto's 1975 Student Integration Model of Attrition.
 Available online at www.psy.gla.ac.uk/~steve/localed/icubb.pdf.